Since the UK left the EU we are now in a transition period which runs (unless it is extended) until December 31st 2020.

 - You will no longer have the right to live in any EU country unless you go through the full immigration process as a third country national;

-- Unless you have already become legally resident in France before Brexit day (in the case of a no deal exit) or by the end of the transition period (in the case of an exit under a Withdrawal Agreement) you will not be covered by any provisions to protect the rights of resident British citizens.
+- Unless you have already become legally resident in France before the end of the transition period you will not be covered by any provisions to protect the rights of resident British citizens.
 You will be treated exactly the same as nationals of the United States, Australia, Syria, Turkey, Bangladesh and most other non-EU countries, and you will become an étranger rather than a citizen of the EU;

 - If you want to stay more than 90 days in France you will have to apply for a long stay visa before you travel;